dim007/ECE111_Final_FFT/README.md

 # ECE111_Final_FFT
-FFT Module, this design utilizes a faster algorithm to compute the original Fourier transform.
+FFT Module, improvement to the Fourier Block from previous homework.
+Uses 16 point butterfly module to implement FFT.